-In the event of a death or serious incapacity, services should work with Police to contact the next of kin or the Public Trustee/Guardian and store any personal belongings.
+In event of a death or serious incapacity, services should work with Police to contact the next of kin or the Public Trustee/Guardian and store any personal belongings.

-In the event of a critical incident involving a property (e.g. fire, structural failure, flood, storm, etc.) the service provider is required to, as soon as is practical:
+In the event of a critical incident involving a property (e.g. fire, structural failure, flood, storm, etc.) the SHS is required to, as soon as is practical:

-- Contact the Housing Contact Centre if it is the lessee, - Contact the Community Housing Provider, if it is in partnership with one.
+- Contact the Housing Contact Centre if it is the lessee, - Contact the community housing provider, if it is in partnership with one.